PedroEmmanuelBuerger/PedroEmmanuelBuerger/README.md

 - 📫 How to reach me **sombraios@hotmail.com | 47-997383886**

-- ⚡ Fun fact **my first job was as a web designer.
+- ⚡ Fun fact **my first job was as a graphic designer.
 I make my transition to web developer in 2022!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">